jessb-epicodus/language-survey/readme.md

 * Cone this repository to your desktop (or other desired location)
 * Navigate to the top level of the directory called _programming-language-suggester_
 * Open the index.html file in your browser
-* Or copy & paste this link in your brower: _PUBLISHEDLINK_
+* Or copy & paste this link in your brower: _https://jessb-epicodus.github.io/programming-language-suggester/_

 ## Known Bugs